Skip to main content

 FAQ

-can I use names from this generator in a published novel or tabletop module
+Can I use these names in a published novel or commercial tabletop module?

 Yes.
-All names generated here are free for personal and commercial use — published fiction, tabletop modules, video games, anything.
-No attribution is required.
-Because the names are procedurally constructed rather than sourced from real individuals, there are no copyright concerns.
+The names are drawn from fictional pools and are free to use in any context — published fiction, tabletop adventures, video games, or commercial products.
+No attribution is needed.
+Because the names are not copied from real individuals or copyrighted sources, there are no legal concerns around their use.